HomeHealth articlescancerHormone Therapy For Cancer | Risk Factors | Types

 1. Luteinising Hormone-Releasing Hormone (LHRH) Agonists (LH Blockers):

-The luteinizing hormone (LH) produced by pituitary glands also controls the amount of production of testosterone by the testicles.
+The luteinizing hormone (LH) produced by pituitary glands also controls the amount of testosterone produced by the testicles.
 LH blockers will limit the production of luteinizing hormone by preventing the signal from the pituitary gland from reaching the testicles.
 Hence, the testicles are not able to produce testosterone.

 Certain drugs used in prostate cancer are Goserelin, Leuprorelin, and Triptorelin.